wehlutyk/2016-09-daad-research-project/project.md

 Our second approach connects fields the other way around: by using the potential and ubiquity of modern browsers, we lift a number of constraints on cognitive science and cultural evolution experiments in the laboratory.
 In particular, we develop transmission chain experiments as real-time web applications in the browser.
-This lets us work on ecological content with a much shorter transmission cycle and a diversified and easily scalable subject pool, while still keeping full control over the complexity of cognitive tasks implemented.
+This lets us work on ecological content with a short transmission cycle and a diversified and scalable subject pool, while still keeping control over the complexity of cognitive tasks implemented.
+The support of the DAAD will be key in refining and completing this second approach.
-Alongside this empirical work, we review the main critiques of the *epidemiology of representations* program, both from social anthropology and non-classical streams of cognitive science, which frame the questions of cultural evolution differently and pinpoint debated assumptions in need of further work.
+Alongside this empirical work, we review the main critiques of the *epidemiology of representations* program, both from social anthropology and non-classical streams of cognitive science, which frame the questions of cultural evolution differently and identify debated assumptions in need of further work.

-Upon completion, this project will have shown a path to analyse the evolution of real linguistic content, and the links it has with overall cultural change, with a set of workable constraints compared to previous techniques.
+Upon completion, I hope this project will have shown a path to analyse the evolution of real linguistic content, and the links it has with overall cultural change, with a set of workable constraints compared to previous techniques.
-By fruitfully combining social science, psycholinguistics, and large scale modelling, we hope to broaden the field of empirical possibilities, making it easier for the various disciplines involved to address new and debated questions on the links between cognition and cultural evolution.
+By fruitfully combining social science, psycholinguistics, and large scale modelling, we hope to extend the field of empirical possibilities, making it easier for the various disciplines involved to address new and debated questions on the links between cognition and cultural evolution.

 Project breakdown
 =================